-Want to expand your investment into US and Hong Kong stocks?
-Here’s how share financing can help you do that
+Want to expand your stock investment?
+Here’s how share financing can help you

 The trade war between China and the United States and its global repercussions have presented a number of new investment opportunities as stock markets see increased volatility.